Pop Culture Madness!

 German shoemaker Adolf Dassler let his brother, Rudolf, join his sports shoemaking company.
 During WWII, they grew to hate each other and in 1948, Rudolf started his own company across town.
 Adolf, aka Adi, changed his company's name to Adidas; Rudolf started Puma.

-'Uncle Sam' is the nickname of the largest diamond (40.23 carats) ever found in the US.
+‘Uncle Sam’ is the nickname of the largest diamond (40.23 carats) in the US.
 It was discovered in 1924 in the Crater of Diamonds State Park in Arkansas.
 The park is the only public diamond mine in the world.
-Over 75,000 diamonds have been found since the opening of the park in 1906.
+Over 75,000 diamonds have been found since the park’s opening in 1906.

 Ace Hardware stores opened in Illinois.

-Harry's New York Bar in Paris, France holds a strawpoll for American tourists during the presidential elections each election, since 1924.
-The results have only been wrong twice: in 1976, 2004 and 2016.
+Harry’s New York Bar in Paris, France, has held a straw poll for American tourists during the presidential elections each election, since 1924.
+The results have only been wrong twice: in 1976, 2004, and 2016.

 Chicago was the first city in the US to have a recognized Gay Rights organization - the Society for Human Rights, established this year.